Git-JMO/MechaCar_Statistical_Analysis/README.md

      * As seen in the image above, Lot 3 has a P-value of ~0.04 which is lower than 0.05.
 This means it is not equal to the population mean at a 95% confidence level.

 ## Study Design: MechaCar vs Competition
-A good way to gain insight on how MechaCar performs against comptitors is to run a statistical study.
-A metric I would consider measuring is fuel efficiency.
-A high fuel efficiency means that consumers would be spending less on gas and having less anxiety about runing out of gas while driving.
+   * A statistical study is the preferred way to gain an understanding of how MechaCar performs against comptitors.
+A critical metric I recommend testing is fuel efficiency.
+Moreover, high fuel efficiency indicates customers would ultimately be spending less on gas and have more confidence in traveling additional miles without running our of fuel.

-To do this study, we would need a null hypothesis and an alternative hypothesis.
-One option is below:
+     * In order to conducted this study, a null hypothesis and an alternative hypothesis would be required.
+Below are suggested options.
-Null: Drivers fill up their tanks at the same rate regardless of car over 30 days
+       * Null: A select amount of drivers fill up their gas tanks at the same rate for over 30 days
-Alternative: Drivers will fill their tanks up at a rate 10% lower than those of their competitors over 30 days
+       * Alternative: A select amount of drivers fill their gas tanks up at a rate 10% lower than those of their competitors over 30 days

-Using these methods, we could use a t-test on the average number of fill ups for each group of car.
-We would need data on the number of fill ups that drivers make for each car company to compare.
+     * With this experiment, we could implement a T-test on the average number of fill-ups for each group of car.
+This would require data on the number of fill ups each driver makes for each car company to compare.

-That is just one way to test how well MechaCar fairs against competition, there are many other routes a statistician can take!